The Tooth (Washington)

 The Tooth is the descriptive name for a 5606 ft fin-like, andesite pillar located in King County of Washington state.
 It is part of the Cascade Range and is within the Alpine Lakes Wilderness.
 The Tooth is located northwest of Snoqualmie Pass and the Alpental ski area on land managed by Mount Baker-Snoqualmie National Forest.
 The nearest higher peak is Bryant Peak, 0.44 mi to the northwest.
 Originally called Denny Horn and Denny Tooth, The Tooth became the officially recognized name in 1918, with Denny referring to its position on the high ridge between Denny Mountain and Chair Peak.
 The Tooth is a popular rock-climbing destination, even in winter.
-The easiest route is scrambling, but solid rock provides technical routes, with the South Face considered a classic 5.4 climb that was first done in 1928 by Anderson and Wunderling.
+The easiest route is scrambling, but solid rock provides technical routes, with the South Face considered a classic 5.4 climb that was first done in 1928 by Lloyd Anderson and Herman Wunderling.

+In 2023, a woman died while descending unroped from the summit.

 Climate

 The Tooth is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
+Weather fronts originating in the Pacific Ocean travel east toward the Cascade Mountains.
 As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Precipitation runoff from The Tooth drains into tributaries of the Snoqualmie River.